solana-foundation/developer-content/content/courses/token-extensions/intro-to-token-extensions-program.md

 spl-token close-mint <TOKEN_MINT_ADDRESS>
 ```

-<Callout type="note">By closing the account, we reclaim the rent lamports on the
+Note: By closing the account, we reclaim the rent lamports on the mint account.
-mint account.
-Remember, the supply on the mint must be zero.</Callout>
+Remember, the supply on the mint must be zero.

 As a challenge, repeat this process, but before closing the mint account, mint
 some tokens and then try to close it - see what happens.
 (Spoiler, it'll fail)

-#### 3. Creating a token account with immutable owner
+### 3. Creating a token account with immutable owner

 Let's test out another extension, a Token account extension this time.
 We'll
 create a new mint, and then we'll create an associated token account using the